isthaffa/job-connect/README.md

 # Job Application Platform

-A modern, responsive job application platform built with React, TypeScript, and Tailwind CSS.
+A modern, responsive job application platform built with React and Tailwind CSS.
 This platform allows users to browse job listings, apply for positions, and manage their applications.

 ## Features